 Millions of Americans suffer from addictions, with nearly 30% of young men reporting that they binge drink.
 But how do you know if casual drinking is starting to get out of control and turning into an alcohol addiction?
 And how do you know if you or a loved one needs help?
 Read on to find out more about Crestview Recovery Centers alcohol addiction rehab program.

 What is Alcohol Abuse and Alcohol Addiction?

 It is important to remember that the term “alcohol abuse” is different than addiction.
 When someone abuses a chemical like alcohol, it is a sign they may be physically dependent – or addicted – to it.
 Symptoms of alcohol addiction include abusing alcohol, frequent blackouts, incoherent behavior, hiding alcohol, and erratic or violent actions.
-It may be hard to admit that you or a loved one is suffering from symptoms of addiction but the facts are that long-term side effects from alcohol use include liver disease, high blood pressure, brain damage, heart disease, and a potential devastating loss of relationships that one holds dear.
+It may be hard to admit that you or a loved one is suffering from symptoms of addiction but the facts are that long-term side effects from alcohol use include liver disease, high blood pressure, brain damage, heart disease, and a potentially devastating loss of relationships that one holds dear.

-Of course when these symptoms occur, it is a clear sign that help is needed for you or your loved one.
+Of course, when these symptoms occur, it is a clear sign that help is needed for you or your loved one.
 When treatment is being sought, it is important to think of what the next steps will be when looking for treatment.

 How Do I Ask for Help for Myself or A Loved One?